- Our customers have been hired by : * Foot Note

 Bachelor of Science Adult Nursing

-• Keep your CV one to two pages long.
+- Keep your CV to one or two pages.

-• Make sure you use a modern, professional font like Times New Roman, Calibri, or Arial
+- Use a clean, professional font like Times New Roman, Calibri, or Arial.

-• Send it as either a Word or PDF file.
+- Always save and send your CV as a Word or PDF file.

 Once you’ve selected the best template for you, it’s time to get into the content of your CV.
 In the sections that follow, we’re going to give you a total overview of how to write a CV for a nurse, including: